slikts/ecmaquery/README.md

 #### Why jQuery?

-jQuery is veinconsistencies, which makes it less suited for use in certain contexts. ry widely used, so many developers can benefit from familiarity with its API, but the library itself is largely focused on fixing cross-browser inconsistencies, which makes it less suited for use in certain contexts.
+jQuery is very widely used, so many developers can benefit from familiarity with its API, but the library itself is largely focused on fixing cross-browser inconsistencies, which makes it less suited for use in certain contexts.